byteface/chode/README.md

 #p: some question :css :v

-the :css parameter search in css even tho im in a .html file. or .js file. the :v parameter returns verbose. i.e. whole post.
+the :css parameter search in css even tho im in a .html file. or .js file.

-something like a :nv 'non verbose' parameter to only return the 1st code node only?

 paramters to return second / third answer?